 Is it time to spruce up your shed?

-There are many different wood preservatives on the market and we have tried a few of them, but the same shed below was treated with Barrettine Premier Wood Preservative in a Light Brown.
-You can see the results for yourself, a greying shed, resurrected and looking much better.
+There are many different wood preservatives on the market and we have tried a few of them over the years, but the same shed below was treated with Barrettine Premier Wood Preservative in a Light Brown.
+You can see the results for yourself, a greying shed, reinvigorated and looking much better.
 We think it does a stunning job.
-This shed was treated in two hours with two people working together and with only two litres of preservative.
-So, when you get the time and the weather is fair, why not give your shed a treat and spruce up your garden?
+This shed was treated in a couple of hours with two people working together and with only two litres of preservative.
+So, when you get the time and the weather is fair, why not give your shed a treat and freshen up your garden?

-Well worth a few hours work, and a couple of litres of preservative wouldn’t you say?
+Well worth a couple of hours work, and and two of litres of preservative wouldn’t you say?

-A solvent-based high-performance exterior wood preserver.
+Barrettine Premier Wood Preservative, a solvent-based high-performance exterior wood preserver.
 Perfect for sheds, fences, decking, summer houses and other garden wood.
 Protects timber against wood boring insects, wood rotting fungi and blue stain.
 Contains wax and water repellent resins, UV fade resistant colour pigments.
-Is a deep penetrating formula for long lasting protection, low odour.
+Is a deep penetrating formula for long lasting protection, low odor.
 What more do you want?
 Keep it to yourself though.